Artenara

 Perched on a mountainside at 1,270 metres, Artenara is Gran Canaria’s highest village – a place where houses are carved into the cliffs and almond trees bloom against a backdrop of rugged peaks.

-Artenara is proof that even the highest, most remote villages on Gran Canaria are full of life, legend and spectacular scenery.
+Artenara is living proof that even the highest, most remote mountain villages on Gran Canaria are bursting with vibrant life, ancient legends, and some of the most spectacular volcanic scenery in the world.